19818794/printf/README.md

 | `_putchar.c`       | writes a character to stdout.
 | `main.h`           | header file includes libraries, structures, and the prototypes of all functions used for this  project.
 | `printf_dec_int.c` | prints an integer or decimal number and returns its length.
+| `printf_bin.c`     | prints a binary representation for an unsigned integer and returns its length.

 # Specifiers